Education in Croatia is broken down into four levels:

 Special programs are also available for children with disabilities.
 For children whose parents belong to the national minorities, special programs with classes on foreign languages are available.

-Children also have the possibility to attend music or dancing school in parallell with primary school.
+Children also have the possibility to attend music or dancing school in parallel with primary school.
 Music elementary school usually lasts for 6 years, while dancing school lasts for 4 years.

 Secondary school (srednja škola)